Mariath/machine_learning_final/machine_learning.md

 cM
 plot(cM$table,col=cM$byClass,main=paste('Decision Tree Confision Matrix: Accuracy=',round(cM$overall['Accuracy'],4)))
 ```

-We can see tha the accuracy rate is very low and, therefore, the out-of-sample-error is about 0.4.
+We can see tha the accuracy rate is very low 0.6887 and therefore the out-of-sample-error is abount 0.3.

-##Random Forest Prediction
+## Random Forest Prediction
 I fit the model on train_processed, and instruct the "train" function to use 3-fold cross-validation to select optimal tuning parameters for the model.

 ```{r}